Recognition of same-sex unions in Vietnam: Failed attempts in 2012–2015

 In May 2012, a same-sex couple in Hà Tiên held a traditional, public wedding at their home, but the ceremony was interrupted by local authorities.
 The event was widely reported in Vietnamese media and triggered a public debate on the issue.
 Two months later, the Minister of Justice, Hà Hùng Cường, said that the government was considering whether to legalise same-sex marriage, stating that "in order to protect individual freedoms, same-sex marriage should be allowed".
 The matter was expected to be debated in the National Assembly in spring 2013.
 However, in February 2013, the Ministry of Justice requested that the National Assembly avoid taking action until 2014.
-The Supreme People's Procuracy, the Ministry of Health and government agencies in several provinces expressed support for lifting the ban.
+The Supreme People's Procuracy, the Ministry of Health and government agencies in several provinces expressed support for repealing the ban.
 On the other hand, the Vietnam Women's Union and other provincial government agencies argued that same-sex marriage should not be recognized, warning of a weakening of "traditional values" and that such a move would "not be in line with Vietnamese customs".

 In June 2013, the Ministry of Justice submitted a bill to remove the same-sex marriage ban from the Law on Marriage and Family, and provide some legal rights to cohabiting same-sex couples.
 In August, Prime Minister Nguyễn Tấn Dũng called same-sex marriage a "social reality" and argued that its legalization "cannot be avoided".
 On 24 September 2013, the government issued a decree abolishing the penalty for holding same-sex marriage ceremonies.
 The decree took effect on 11 November 2013.
 Nguyễn Anh Tuấn, the head of a gay tourist agency in Hanoi, told NBC News, "It's not perfect… It's not completely there but it is a great step in the right direction."
 Several public campaigns for the legalization of same-sex marriage took place in October 2013.
-The National Assembly also began looking into the possibilty of enacting civil unions.
+The National Assembly also began looking into the possibility of enacting civil unions.
 On 27 May 2014, the National Assembly's Committee for Social Affairs removed the provisions granting legal rights to cohabiting same-sex couples from the legislation.
 The bill was approved by the National Assembly on 19 June 2014, promulgated by President Trương Tấn Sang on 26 June, and took effect on 1 January 2015, but without provisions recognizing same-sex unions.
 The law enacted a provision in article 8(2) of the Law on Marriage and Family that Vietnam does not "recognize marriage between persons of the same sex".